NithinKenMaran/Verilog-Projects/CORDIC/README.md

 # Overview

-This verilog project implements CORDIC with 8 stages, using 8 bit floating-point numbers, in Q1.6 format.
+This is my hardware implementation of CORDIC with 6 stages, using 8 bit floating-point numbers, in Q1.6 format.

 # Compiling